farom57/IPARCOS/README.md

 <img align="left" width="100" height="100" src="docs/logo.png">

 # IPARCOS
 IPARCOS (Indi Protocol Android Remote COntrol Software) is an INDI client for Android.
-It features a generic control panel and others specialized tools to easily control your devices.
+It features a generic control panel, a mount joystick-like screen, a focuser controller and a database of objects to point the telescope.
-The project main site is https://github.com/farom57/IPARCOS/

 ## Features
+* Mount and focuser controller with directional pads and speed buttons
+* Database full of objects to which you can point the telescope directly from the app

-+ Generic control panel compatible with every devices (BLOB not yet supported)
+* Generic control panel compatible with every device (BLOB properties not yet supported)
-+ Control of the telescope motion by means of a directional pad and speed buttons
-+ Languages: English, French, Italian
+* Languages: English, French, Italian

 ## Screenshots
 <img align="left" width="250" src="docs/connection.png">